karlhorky/blog/_posts/from-papercuts-to-standards.md

    - get into the habit of looking through the issues and pull requests of projects you use - soon you'll be contributing to a wide range of projects
-3. Superpower: match the style and philosophy of the project
-   - read the code of the project and try to match the style
-   - if there's a philosophy or goal, align your contribution with that
-   - this avoids wasting time on back and forth
-4. Superpower: review your own contributions
-   - read your own code as if you're the reviewer
-   - try to find issues and fix them before submitting
-   - comment on surprising or unusual parts of your contribution
-5. Don't fall in love with your solution
+4. Don't fall in love with your solution
    - be open to feedback and changes
    - acknowledge that your solution might not be the best one, or may not be accepted at all
-6. Use AI carefully in your contributions
+5. Use AI carefully in your contributions
    - AI can help you understand the codebase and suggest changes that match the style
-   - review AI-generated code carefully — it can produce low-quality output (aka "AI slop")
+   - review AI-generated code carefully - it can produce low-quality output aka "AI slop"
    - using AI tools can make the difference between contributing and not contributing
-7. Use the [Refined GitHub](https://github.com/refined-github/refined-github)
+6. Use the [Refined GitHub](https://github.com/refined-github/refined-github)
    browser extension to simplify the GitHub interface and add helpful features
-8. Report issues with enough information to make them actionable
+7. Report issues with enough information to make them actionable
    - explain what you were trying to do
    - describe what you observed
    - describe what you expected